MustaphaKoroma/Sales-Analysis/README.md

 •	Each number represents an individual order value

 ## How the Script Works
 The Python code includes clear comments to explain each step, making it easy to follow.
-It works by
+It works by:

 •	Checking whether sales data is available

 •	Calculating total sales for each day

 •	Identifying the highest and lowest sales days

 •	Calculating the overall average daily sales, and

 •	Determines whether sales are trending upward